dev-lymar/django-store-server/README.md

    ```
 Store this secret in your `.env` file as the variable `STRIPE_WEBHOOK_SECRET`.

+**Important**: Each time you run the command stripe listen `--forward-to 127.0.0.1:8000/webhook/stripe/`,
+the webhook signing secret **STRIPE_WEBHOOK_SECRET** will change.
+You need to manually update this secret in your `.env` file each time it changes.

 Additionally, create a `.env` file in the root directory based on the provided `.env.example`.
 Fill in your own data and rename the file to `.env`.

 Please note that the Django secret key used in the `.env.example` is just an example.
 You can generate a new key using the following command: